arcus-azure/arcus.observability/docs/features/writing-different-telemetry-types.md

 We allow you to measure Azure Table Storage dependencies.

-Here is how you can report an Azure Table Storage dependency:
+Here is how you can report a dependency call:

 ```csharp
 var telemetryContext = new Dictionary<string, object>